reductstore/website/blog/2024-01-28-reductstore-v1_8_0-released/index.md

 date: 2024-01-28
 ---

-# ReductStore v1.8.0 Has Been Released with Data Replication

 We are pleased to announce the release of the latest minor version of [ReductStore](https://www.reduct.store/), [1.8.0](https://github.com/reductstore/reductstore/releases/tag/v1.7.0).
 ReductStore is a time series database designed for storing and managing large amounts of blob data.

 To download the latest released version, please visit our [**Download Page**](https://www.reduct.store/download).